conan-io/docs/reference/conanfile/attributes.rst

   approach allows multiple `conanfile.py` files to exist within the same Git repository, with each file exported under its distinct revision.

+When ``scm`` or ``scm_folder`` is selected, the Git commit will be used, but by default the repository must be clean, otherwise it would be very likely that there are uncommitted changes and the build wouldn't be reproducible.
+So if there are dirty files, Conan will raise an error.
+If there are files that can be dirty in the repo, but do not belong at all to the recipe or the package, then it is possible to exclude them from the check with the ``core.scm:excluded`` configuration, which is a list of patterns (fnmatch) to exclude.

 upload_policy